colindean/plaintextaccounting_workshop/0600_ledger-autosync.md

 ## Deduplicating inter-account transfers

 Inevitably, you'll have a transfer that touches two exports, for example a credit card payment that appears on both your bank statement and your credit card statement.
+@Lst:dedup-before shows what this can look like in your transaction record.
 You'll have to manually deduplicate them until [egh/ledger-autosync#101](https://github.com/egh/ledger-autosync/issues/101) is in and `ledger-autosync` is smarter about detecting possible transfers!

+Listing: Transaction record before deduplication {#lst:dedup-before}

 ```ledger
 2019/03/28 AUTOPAY THANK YOU